Benchmarking Deep Learning and Vision Foundation Models for Atypical vs. Normal Mitosis Classification with Cross-Dataset Evaluation: Introduction

-There have been very few studies investigating deep learning for \acp{AMF}~\citep{aubreville2023deep, fick2024improving, bertram2025histologic} The classification of atypical vs. normal \acp{MF} is complicated by the overlapping morphologies of the normal and atypical mitotic figures \citep{donovan2021mitotic}, and the low frequency of \acs{AMF}, resulting in class imbalance.
-Although this is a prognostically relevant problem, there is currently a lack of standardized benchmarks, which makes it difficult to compare approaches, hence it is crucial to develop suitable datasets and establish strong baselines that reflect the unique challenges of this task.
-Recently, foundation models, which are mostly \ac{ViT}-based models trained on millions of histopathology slides using self supervised learning, have gained popularity in medical imaging tasks like classification.
+At the time of this writing, there have been very few studies investigating deep learning for \acp{AMF}~\citep{aubreville2023deep, fick2024improving, bertram2025histologic}.
+The automated classification of atypical vs.\ normal \acp{MF} is complicated by the substantial variation of morphologies, often with some mitotic figures displaying overlapping features of both normal and \acp{AMF} \citep{donovan2021mitotic,bertram2023atypical}, and the low frequency of \acs{AMF}, resulting in class imbalance.
+Given the prognostic relevance of differentiating normal vs.\ atypical \acp{MF}, standardized benchmarks, such as publicly available datasets, evaluation protocols, and baseline models, may serve as facilitators to push further developments in this field that tackle these challenges.
+In this context, foundation models offer a promising direction.
+These models, typically \ac{ViT}-based and pre-trained with self-supervised learning on millions of histopathology tiles, have shown strong performance across various medical imaging tasks, including classification~\citep{campanella2025clinical, breen2025comprehensive}.
+When subsequently fine-tuned on comparatively small, task-specific labelled datasets, they are particularly effective in small data regimes.
 These models are typically employed either via linear probing, where a lightweight classifier is trained on top of a frozen backbone, or through parameter-efficient fine-tuning techniques like \ac{LoRA} \citep{hu2022lora}.
-But there is a lack of comprehensive studies on using these methods for atypical vs. normal mitoses classification.
+However, comprehensive studies leveraging these techniques for atypical vs.\ normal mitosis classification are still lacking.

-The contribution of this work is two-fold: First, we present three datasets, centered around the identification of \acp{AMF}, and secondly, we provide a comprehensive benchmark comparing widely used deep learning architectures, foundation models with linear probing, and foundation models fine-tuned with \ac{LoRA} for the task of atypical versus normal mitosis classification.
+The contribution of this work is two-fold: First, we present three datasets, designed for the automated identification of \acp{AMF} to establish suitable datasets that reflect the unique challenges of this task.
+Second, we provide a comprehensive benchmark comparing end-to-end fine-tuned deep learning architectures, foundation models with linear probing, and foundation models fine-tuned with \ac{LoRA} for the task of atypical versus normal mitotic figure classification.